kangpeter5/kendrick-lamar-damn/README.md

 # kendrick-lamar-damn
 Website for King Kunta

-Using React & Node to create a mock website.
+Using React & Node to create a mock-up.
-Also attempting webpack 2.o in the future.

 INSTRUCTIONS:
 1. terminal or command line: